FreeTaxUSA is a tax preparation software program that is exactly what the name implies – free.

 It’s free, so it can’t be 100% roses, right?
 There are some (reasonable) drawbacks to FreeTaxUSA:

 Limited hours for customer support.
-Customer support is available daily until 11:00 PM Eastern time – which means that it cuts off at 10 PM central time, 9 PM Mountain time, and 8 PM Pacific time.
-This is important to remember since you’re probably doing your taxes during these “after hours” times.
+Customer support is available daily until 11:00 PM Eastern time, which means it cuts off at 10 PM central time, 9 PM Mountain time, and 8 PM Pacific time.
+This is important to remember since you’re probably doing your taxes during these “after-hours” times.

 FreeTaxUSA vs. TurboTax